 In the US OSHA does not require a functioning H&S committee but encourages their use to improve safety.
 It does not specify what training anyone should have to serve on the committee.
 As an interesting aside we also found out that OSHA has no equivalent to our Internal Responsibility System (IRS).
 The result is that US H&S legislation and regulations are framed very differently to what we have in Canada.
 To an American the term IRS means something quite different!

-As a company Occupational Safety Group has trained over 7,000 students who have passed the WSIB test and gone on to become ‘Certified Members’ of their employers Health & Safety Committee.
+As a company OSG has trained over 7,000 students who have passed the WSIB test and gone on to become ‘Certified Members’ of their employers Health & Safety Committee.
 We feel that we know what we are doing and can train candidates on best demonstrated practices so that graduates are able to operate effective and efficient safety committees.

 The Agenda includes: